 Furthermore, therapeutic communities are not being run according to best practices in New Mexico.
 Given that current costs for therapeutic communities do not outweigh taxpayer benefits, it is likely that any return on investment is limited to benefits of avoided victimizations.
 Similarly, therapeutic communities should result in benefits to taxpayers and potential victims of \$8.5 million, but are not run according to best practices which will be detailed in a later chapter.
-According to the New Mexico Results First model, in New Mexico every drug treatment in prison participant should result in \$12 thousand in benefits over a seven-year period.
+According to the WSIPP model, in New Mexico every drug treatment in prison participant should result in \$12 thousand in benefits over a seven-year period.
 The NMCD reported 702 participants at the end of 2011.

 Recent decisions by the NMCD and New Mexico courts to cut beneficial programs could have a lasting impact on cost to taxpayers and public safety.
 Two programs that reduce recidivism in national studies, drug courts and corrections industries, have been cut in New Mexico in the last fiscal year resulting in an approximate loss of benefits to taxpayers and potential victims of \$2.8 million each year these cuts remain in place.
-According to the New Mexico Results First model, in New Mexico every drug court participant results in \$20 thousand in benefits over a seven year period.
+According to the WSIPP model, in New Mexico every drug court participant results in \$20 thousand in benefits over a seven year period.
 The 2nd judicial district court recently cut its drug court capacity by 90 participants.
 This cut will result in unrealized benefits to taxpayers and potential crime victims an estimated \$1.8 million each year the cuts remain in place.
-Even though the NMCD continues to provide between \$200 thousand and \$300 thousand per year for treatment of drug court participants.
+Even though the NMCD continues to provide between \$200 thousand and \$300 thousand per year for treatment of drug court participants, staffing support has been reduced.
+The NMCD has no statutory jurisdiction over these drug court participants.
 This raises the question as to whether total responsibility for these programs should rest with the court.